ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

-# Custom Instrument RSeries sequence Example
+# Custom Instrument RSeries Sequence Example

-This example demonstrates how to use the **Custom Instrument** feature to interact with an R Series card through the STL.
+This example demonstrates how to use the **Custom Instrument** feature of the Semiconductor Test Library to interact with an R Series card through the STL.

-R Series cards are FPGA-based NI RIO instruments whose functionality can be customized by deploying an FPGA bitfile generated from user-defined FPGA code.
-Because R Series cards are not natively supported in TSM, they must be defined as **Custom Instrument** in the PinMap file and accessed through the STL’s Custom Instrument interface.
+R-Series devices are FPGA-based instruments whose functionality is defined by custom LabVIEW FPGA code deployed via a compiled FPGA bitfile.
+Since they are not natively supported in TSM, these devices must be specified as a Custom Instrument in the PinMap file and accessed through the STL Custom Instrument interface.

-This example uses a **PXIe-7822R** R Series card to illustrate simple digital read and write operations.
+This example uses a **PXIe-7822R** R Series device to illustrate simple digital read and write operations.

 ## More Details

-The **PXIe-7822R** R Series card provides **128 digital I/O physical channels**, organized into four connectors.
+The **PXIe-7822R** R Series device provides **128 digital I/O physical channels**, organized into four connectors.
 Each connector is further divided into **four digital ports**, with each port offering 8-bit width.

 For site 0, Connector 0 is used: